-After a long and hard campaign in the Catuvanni lands they had finally pushed the Red Hand back into Seiriae territory, and both Rhia and her Gaian allies were agreed that, were he allowed to retreat in good order, the Seiriae chieftain would be back to his raiding the moment they turned their backs.
+After the long campaign in the Catuvanni lands they had finally pushed the Red Hand back into his own territory, and both Rhia and the Gaians were agreed that, were he allowed to retreat in good order, the Seiriae chieftain would be back to his raiding the moment they turned their backs.
 And the legions couldn’t wait here forever.
 They had to push him deeper into his own lands and break his power, driving home the lesson with fire and blood.
 The irony was not lost on Rhianwyn daughter of Carradan.
 Not so long ago her own people had been fighting the Gaians, and a Gaian general had looked down on her tribe, planning how best to break their power and teach them to fear the might of Gaivia.
 Rhia shook her head.
 This is different.
 The Seiriae attacked first, and the Catuvanni were under the Gaians’ protection.
 It is only right that their attackers be driven off.
-She thought of the mutilated corpses that the Red Hand had left behind him, and told herself firmly that this was nothing like when she and her father had fought the conquerors.
-But for all the differences, you can’t deny there are similarities too.
+She thought of the mutilated corpses that the Red Hand had left behind him, and told herself firmly that this was nothing like when her father had fought the conquerors.
+But for all the many differences, you can’t deny the similarities.

 Below her, cohorts from three legions were preparing themselves to attack; two Gaian and one Lurian.
 Together they had both the numbers and the discipline to inflict terrible damage on their foe, though today they would be made to pay for that damage in blood.
-On the bridge and the north bank stood half a thousand Seiriae, including what must have been near a hundred of their Garawd, the savage tribe’s equivalent of Gadarim.
-The Red Hand must have picked his lands clean of people to summon such a force.
+On the bridge and the north bank stood half a thousand Seiriae, including what must have been near a hundred of their Gadarim.
+The Red Hand must have picked his lands clean of people to summon so massive a force.
 This defeat will cripple his tribe for years.
 Part of her wanted to curse him for a blind fool, but she had to admit there was cunning beneath his ambition.
-The attacks had been planned with care, avoiding pitched battles with the legions wherever possible, and he had done far more damage to the Gaians and Catuvanni than any had expected.
-And now his retreat is no less well-planned.
+The attacks had been planned with care, avoiding pitched battles with the legions wherever possible, and he had done far more damage to the Gaians and Catuvanni than anyone had expected.
+And his retreat is no less well-planned.

 The Caledon’s commander ground her teeth and cursed the rain for the hundred-and-first time.
-It had denied them the chance to land more troops on the north bank, it had robbed them of the archers who might have thinned out the enemy, and was busy soaking Rhia to the skin to boot.
-Her dark leggings and red tunic were as wet as if she’d strode through a bathing pool, and her pony’s mane was limp and straggly.
-Her clothes stuck to her uncomfortably, the heavy mailshirt over them somehow making the whole experience that much worse, and she dreaded to think what sort of mess her woad was in by now.
+It denied them the chance to land more troops on the north bank, it robbed them of the archers who might have thinned out the enemy, and it was busy soaking Rhia to the skin to boot.
+Her tunic and trews were as wet as if she’d strode through a bathing pool, and her pony’s mane was limp and straggly.
+Her clothes stuck to her uncomfortably, the heavy mailshirt over them making the whole experience that much worse, and she dreaded to think what sort of mess her woad was in by now.
 She glanced at the tattoos on her wrist.
 At least some of my battlemarks can still be seen.

-Beyond her own people she saw the golden lion on red that marked the Tenth Legion, their motto written beneath it in letters of gold; Justly Proud.
+Beyond her own people she saw the golden lion on Tenth Legion’s red standard, their arrogant motto written beneath it; Justly Proud.
 Rhia couldn’t help but wonder just how true that was now, given their recent history, but she supposed that for all his faults Cadmus was doing his best to regain his legion’s stained honour.
 Farther off still she saw the black banners and flying raven of the First Legion, their own motto written in silver beneath the red-eyed bird; Unto Death.
-Unsettling though their legend was, Rhia knew and liked Gregor Galerian far better than she liked Cadmus, and for an unworthy moment she considered arguing for the Tenth to be first into the fray, simply because of who they were.
+Unsettling though their legend was, Rhia knew and liked their general far better than she liked Cadmus, and for an unworthy moment she considered arguing for the Tenth to be first into the fray, simply because of who they were.
 She stamped out the notion with a grimace.
 We are all here to fight the same battle.
 And Cadmus is not Lepidus.

 Gawan, her dearest friend who’d once been her deadliest enemy, had more tattooed battlemarks than Kyran and Bedwyr combined and was an exceptional fighter and leader of men.
 But beneath the lime Rhia knew his hair was fast turning to grey, and in weather like this she knew his leg would be paining him.
 Combined with his crooked nose and missing hand it was becoming ever clearer to Rhia that the First Man of the Caledon was approaching a time when he would serve better as an advisor than as a warrior.
 The thought saddened her a little.
 But then, I suppose it’s a sign of good skill or good fortune when a warrior gets to reach old age.

 Gregor Galerian was the first to speak.
-He was a tall, dark-haired man with classical patrician looks beneath his black-plumed helm.
+He was a tall, dark-haired man with classic patrician looks beneath his black-plumed helm.

 ‘Well, there is only one question; who is to cross first?’